marshaltudu14/AlgoTrading/docs/stories/story_01_02_01_implement_frontend_api_client_for_config.md

 1. A new function is created in `frontend/lib/api.ts` (or a similar API client file) to handle the GET request to the `/api/config` endpoint.
 2. This function is asynchronous and handles the JSON response.
 3. The function returns a typed object, e.g., `{ instruments: string[], timeframes: string[] }`.
-4. The `DashboardPage` component in `frontend/app/dashboard/page.tsx` calls this new function within a `useEffect` hook on component mount.
+4. The `Dashboard Live Page` component in `frontend/app/dashboard/live/page.tsx` calls this new function within a `useEffect` hook on component mount.
 5. The fetched instruments and timeframes are stored in the component's state.
 6. The instrument and timeframe `Select` components (from Radix UI) are correctly populated with the data from the state.
 7. The UI displays a loading state while the configuration is being fetched.